CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 ---------------------------
 For checking the consistency of the flux scale two beams of an observation of a field in the Perseus-Pisces region centered on RA(J2000) = 01h55m and Dec(J2000) = 33d56’ which was observed ten times between September 2019 and January 2020 were examined.
 The automatic source finder PyBDSF (also used in the Apercal pipeline) was used to find and determine source fluxes, positions and sizes and compared these from observation to observation.
 We restricted the comparison to sources that are less than 35” in size and have fluxes above 3 mJy (100 times the typical rms noise)  and agree in position to within 3 arcsecs to ensure that the sources used for comparison are indeed identical and have been included in the clean masks.

 The overall consistency is very good with a mean of 1.014 and an rms of 4% .
-If one excludes the two most discrepant observations (ObsID 191207035 and 191227014) the rms decreases to 2%.
-Table 1 provides the flux ratio of 10 observations relative to the last observation made on 06.01.2020 (ObsID 200106010)
+If one excludes the two most discrepant observations (ObsID 191207035 and 191227014) the rms decreases to 2%. :numref:`flux_ratio_10` provides the flux ratio of 10 observations relative to the last observation made on 06.01.2020 (ObsID 200106010)

 .. csv-table:: The flux ratio of 10 observations relative to the last observation made on 06.01.2020 (ObsID 200106010)
   :align: center
   :header: "ObsID", "Median Flux Ratio"
   :widths: 20, 20
+  :name: flux_ratio_10

   190919049, 0.9982
   191207035, 0.9311